A visual depiction of shifts over the period 1978 – 2014

-The figure above plots the yield curve as of January 1982, 1985 and 1986 for US Treasuries.
+The figure above shows the yield curve history during the ’80s.
+Specifically, it plots the yield curves as of January 1982, 1985 and 1986 for US Treasuries.
 Each curve represents the YTM of 1 month, 3 month, 1 year, 3 year, 5 year, 10 year and 30 year US treasury bond at the given date.

 Why US Treasuries?

 Bond prices change as interest rates move up and down.
-Fixed rate bonds with longer maturities are more sensitive, compared to bonds with shorter maturities.
+Fixed rate bonds with longer maturities are more sensitive by comparison to bonds with shorter maturities.
 We use modified duration to measure bond price interest rate sensitivity.

 Depending on where interest rates are, a 30 year bond may drop by an amount ranging between 14% – 18% of original purchase value if interest rates move upwards by 2%.
-Or rise by slightly higher amount if rates drop by 2%.
-From both risk and portfolio management point of view an outlook on interest rates and the impact of that outlook on your portfolio is a key part of a fund manager’s mandate.
+Or rise by a slightly higher amount if rates drop by 2%.
+From both risk and portfolio management point of view, a review of yield curve history to gauge an outlook on interest rates and the impact of that outlook on your portfolio is a key part of a fund manager’s mandate.

 What types of yield curve shifts are common?

 A yield curve can move in a variety of ways.
-Historically speaking the most common form a yield curve may take is an upward slopping curve.
+A look at yield curve history shows that the most common form a yield curve may take is an upward sloping curve.

 Yield curves can also be flat, inverted and steep.
-Flat curves are generally taken as a indicator of a slowing economy, inverted curves are taken as leading indicators of an upcoming recessions while yield curve steeping points towards an economic recovery.
+Flat curves are generally an indicator of a slowing economy.
+Inverted curves are taken as leading indicators of an upcoming recession while yield curve steeping points towards economic recovery.

-The most common shift in an upward slopping curve is a parallel shift where yields move by similar amounts across all tenors.
+The most common shift for an upward sloping curve is parallel, where yields move by similar amounts across all tenors.

 Which is what happened between January 1978 and January 1982.
-However if you only looked at these two dates and these two curve you would miss out on a fair amount of interesting action in the interim period.
+However, if you only looked at these two dates and curves you would miss out on a fair amount of interesting action in the interim period.

 Rates keep on rising on the short end of the curve and pull up the 30 year tenor with it.
 The curve in January 1981(the line in green) represents a great example of an inverted yield curve – a curve where shorter maturity rates are higher than longer tenor rates.

-With inflation under control the yield curve begins to settles down by early 1982.
-Once it becomes clear that stagflation is no longer threat, rates are lowered slowly over the next 4 years.
+With inflation under control, the yield curve begins to settle down by early 1982.
+Once it becomes clear that stagflation is no longer a threat, rates are lowered slowly over the next 4 years.

-A steeping of the yield curve historically pointed towards economic recovery.
-Looking at US Treasury yield curve pre and post recessions as well as during times of major economic crisis we see curves first invert and then steepen as they react to rate adjustments by the Federal reserve in it attempts to slow down the economy (as inflation rise) and then restart it (as growth rate and inflation fall).
+Yield curve history usually suggests that a steepening curve pointed towards economic recovery.
+Looking at US Treasury yield curve pre and post recessions as well as during times of major economic crisis we see a ran curves first invert and then steepen as they react to rate adjustments by the Federal Reserve in its attempts to slow down the economy (as inflation rise) and then restart it (as growth rate and inflation fall).

 Why is studying yield curve shifts important now?

-ZeroHedge penned an interesting article on the direction the yield curve is likely to take in 2010 that reviews the history of the curve, future expectations and the resulting trades that investment banks are recommending to hedge your exposure.
+ZeroHedge penned an interesting article on the direction the yield curve is likely to take in 2010.
+It reviews yield curve history, future expectations, and the resulting trades that investment banks are recommending to hedge your exposure.

-The essence of the that piece and figure 10 below is that period of low volatility in rates is more or less over.
+The essence of that piece and Figure 10 below is that the period of low volatility in rates is more or less over.
 If history is any indicator of future behavior over the next few years both longer term as well as shorter term yields are likely to move violently.
-As a fixed income portfolio manager if you are caught unaware or unprepared you will end up paying a significant penalty.
+As a fixed income portfolio manager, a lack of awareness and preparedness will result in you paying a significant penalty.